finestnothing/miscNotes/fall2021/CSc190/meetingMinutes_09_07.md

 ## Scheduling

 Tuesday seems to be the best time overall.
-7pm if Justin doesn't have recurring events, if so then alternate weeks 5:40pm/7:00PM.
+7pm works for everyone so that will be the time we meet on Tuesdays.

 At least 3 people free most of the time during the day to meet with clients when needed.
 Jose said he will be the team lead.